hylandtechoutreach/hackathon/Activities/CommandLineWorkshop/README.md

-# Workshop: Unlocking the Command Line
+# Workshop: Unlocking the Power of the Command Line
 This lesson introduces the command line/bash as a general idea.
 The students should gain some familiarity with the tool, and feel comfortable at least moving around directories.
 They should understand some basics about how commands work.

 ## Lecture